shipmonk-rnd/phpstan-rules/README.md

 # ShipMonk PHPStan rules
 About **30 super-strict rules** we found useful in ShipMonk.
+We tend to have PHPStan set up as strict as possible (bleedingEdge, strict-rules, checkUninitializedProperties, ...), but that still was not strict enough for us.
+This set of rules should fill the missing gaps we found.

-If you find some of them opinionated, you can easily disable them.
+If you find some rules opinionated, you can easily disable them.

 ## Installation: